RUB: Evaluating Residual Knowledge in Unlearned Models: Robust Machine Unlearning: Preliminaries

 \begin{definition} ({Machine Unlearning}~\citep{Cao2015}.)
 An unlearning process $\mathcal{U}(f(\cdot;\theta),\mathcal{D}_u)$ aims to find an unlearned model $f_u(\cdot;\theta^u)$ so that it closely aligns with a model trained from scratch on the retain set $\mathcal{D}_r=\mathcal{D}/\mathcal{D}_u$, i.e. $f_u(\cdot;\theta^u)=f_r(\cdot;\theta^r)=\mathcal{A}(f(\cdot;\theta),\mathcal{D}_r)$. \end{definition}

-According to Definition \ref{def_ul}, an unlearning algorithm should closely align with a retrained model on the retain set.
-However, in large-scale systems like foundation models, where retraining is computationally prohibitive or impractical for information unlearning, a more feasible approach is to ensure sufficient divergence from the original model on the forget set while maintaining performance on the retain set.
+According to Definition \ref{def_ul}, for MUL evaluation, the performance of an unlearning algorithm should closely align with that of a retrained model on the retain set.
+In practice, especially for large-scale systems like foundation models, where retraining is computationally prohibitive or impractical for information unlearning, a more feasible approach is to ensure its performance has sufficient divergence from the original model on the forget set while maintaining performance on the retain set.
 For example, a generative unlearned model should no longer be capable of producing undesirable information from the forget set~\citep{warnecke2021machine,fan2024salun,li2024machine}.
-In other words, {{empirically, an unlearned model should decorrelate the input from the original output by a significant margin, $\varepsilon_1$, while maintaining close predictions for $x \in \mathcal{D}_r$ for its utility.
-Specifically,
+That is, {{empirically, an unlearned model should decorrelate the input $x \in \mathcal{D}_u$ from the original output by a significant margin $\varepsilon_1$, while maintaining close predictions for $x \in \mathcal{D}_r$ for its utility:

-where $E$ represents the statistical mean over a distribution,}} and $\varepsilon_1$ and $\varepsilon_2$ may vary depending on the task and should align with real-world attack detectability and interpretability of human visual inspection.
-However, Definition \ref{def_ul} and the empirical conditions formulated in (\ref{eq_unlearn_dist}) and (\ref{eq_unlearn_dist_2}) have significant safety concerns, particularly regarding whether an unlearned model might reproduce the unlearned information when provided with any input.